 Important notes regarding student dorms:

-- you are not given preference over non-exchange students, so apply as early as possible here https://www.uni-stuttgart.de/en/study/application/international-non-degree/erasmus/ (you do not need to be enrolled to apply)
+- you are usually given preference over non-exchange students.
+You apply for housing when you register here.
+But you can still apply as early here https://www.uni-stuttgart.de/en/study/application/international-non-degree/erasmus/ (you do not need to be enrolled to apply)

 - only students are allowed to live in the dorms (no family)

 - student housing keys can only be received on weekdays (but you can try to arrange for someone else to pick them up via the welcoming service)